 A lot of centers will have doctors, counselors and fellow peers on hand to help.
 They can follow-up after you leave to ensure you’re on the wright track.
 And if a relapse happens, you can sometimes be re-admitted for additional treatment.

 In times of crisis, the best thing you can do is reach out for help.
 It does not mean your weak, it does not mean you’re worthless.
 In fact, it really is brave and admirable to tell someone you need a hand, as it’s never easy to admit our flaws.
-A recovery center may be the best option for you (or a friend you see who’s struggling), so do your research and be patient with yourself and others.
+According to Healthcare Marketing Executives a recovery center may be the best option for you (or a friend you see who’s struggling), so do your research and be patient with yourself and others.

 It’s a touch subject.
 Have you known someone to suffer from mental health trauma and/or addiction?
 What did you do?
 If you’d like more information about potential centers for addiction, visit The Recovery Village.